moogacs/docs.buf.build/docs/ci-cd/setup.md

 This guide is also supplemented by the [buf-example](https://github.com/bufbuild/buf-example) repository, which provides a functional example for integrating `buf` into [CircleCI](https://circleci.com), [TravisCI](https://travis-ci.org), or [GitHub Actions](https://github.com/features/actions).
-For a quick solution that leverages a [Makefile](https://github.com/bufbuild/buf-example/blob/master/Makefile), please refer to [buf-example](https://github.com/bufbuild/buf-example)!
+For a quick solution that uses a [Makefile](https://github.com/bufbuild/buf-example/blob/master/Makefile), please refer to [buf-example](https://github.com/bufbuild/buf-example)!

 ## Installation